 Steps taken by VA to improve prescribing practices

-As a result of efforts taken by VA, FY20 data from the Psychotropic Drug Safety Initiative indicate the overall percentage of Veterans with PTSD who received an outpatient benzodiazepine prescription is now at 9% (1).
+As a result of efforts taken by VA, FY22 data from the Psychotropic Drug Safety Initiative indicate the overall percentage of Veterans with PTSD who received an outpatient benzodiazepine prescription was at 7.0% (2).
 Given the lack of efficacy of benzodiazepines for the treatment of PTSD and the potential harms noted above, VA pharmacotherapy safety initiatives have identified potential subgroups of patients that are most at risk of adverse effects from long-term benzodiazepine use.
-These subgroups include patients with co-occurring TBI and co-occurring current or lifetime substance use disorder.
-Other high-risk groups include older Veterans and those with a history of chronic pain who are on other sedatives (37).
+These subgroups include patients with co-occurring traumatic brain injury (TBI) and co-occurring current or lifetime substance use disorder (SUD).
+Other high-risk groups include older Veterans and those with a history of chronic pain who are on other sedatives (32).

 The Opioid Safety Initiative, established in 2012, has worked to support clinicians to reduce the use of opioids for chronic pain and offer safer, alternative treatment options.
 Co-prescribing of opioids and benzodiazepines has been a specific focus of these efforts because of the increased risk of overdose when these medications are taken together.
-As a result, the latest VA data from July 2012 to December 2014 indicate overall opioid use in the VA healthcare system is down, with 29,281 fewer patients receiving opioids and benzodiazepines together.
+As a result, VA data from FY12 to FY20 show a 56% decrease in the number of Veterans receiving opioids and an 83% decrease in the number of Veterans receiving a co-prescription of opioids and benzodiazepines (33).

-The National Academic Detailing Service, developed through Pharmacy Benefits Management, has also focused on benzodiazepine use in patients with PTSD.
+The National Academic Detailing Service, developed through VA’s Pharmacy Benefits Management, has also focused on benzodiazepine use in patients with PTSD.
 The Academic Detailing program works by having clinical pharmacists meet with individual clinicians to review caseloads and suggest options for specific patients.
 Suggestions may include safe tapering strategy guidance as well as information on recommended alternative treatment strategies.
-Development of PTSD-specific clinician dashboards and patient reports are in progress and are scheduled for national rollout by the end of 2015.
-The dashboards will provide clinicians the ability to conduct proactive, population level management of specific classes of pharmacotherapy for their patients with PTSD.
+PTSD-specific clinician dashboards and patient reports provide clinicians the ability to conduct proactive, population level management of specific classes of pharmacotherapy for their patients with PTSD.

 Due to the significant risks associated with benzodiazepines and the lack of evidence for their effectiveness in the treatment of PTSD, it is worthwhile to implement strategies to carefully assess and consider alternate treatment options and to minimize new benzodiazepine prescriptions whenever possible.
-Strategies to taper existing benzodiazepine prescriptions are effective despite the fact that it is difficult and time-consuming work (38-42).
+Although this can be clinically challenging and time-consuming, strategies to taper existing benzodiazepine prescriptions are effective (34-38).
 Ultimately, the results of VA’s efforts should result in continued decreases in utilization of these potentially harmful medications and facilitate effective treatment options among Veterans with PTSD who use VA care.

 Printable Booklet